The Hungarian Society for Krishna-Consciousness

 Finger Food

-delight.
+At the reception, we served a variety of tasty bites.
 We hope this vibrant flavor combination whetted your appetite for a traditional Indian

 feast.